 - The person or company responsible for securing a load

-Figuring out who was negligent in these cases, and thus eligible for a lawsuit, is tricky.
-Fortunately, you have a truck accident law firm in Hilton Head who can sort out the legalities while you focus on healing.
+Figuring out who was negligent in these cases and thus eligible for a lawsuit can be tricky.
+Fortunately, you have a truck accident attorney in Hilton Head that can sort out the legalities while you focus on healing.

 What Are the Possible Damages I Can Recover?

 In a personal injury case, damages are the kinds of legal injuries you’ve suffered.
 Compensation is meant to repair these.
-Economic damages are anything that you can tie to a specific dollar amount.
-This includes things like:
+Economic damages are anything that you can tie to a specific dollar amount, including things like: